 · High instructor to participant ratio (1:6) results in more hands-on time for routesetters and specific feedback following the clinic experience for each routesetter.

-· There will be 12 routes and between 24 – 36 boulder problems set during the Level 2 Clinic.
+· There will be 12 routes and between 24 – 36 boulder problems set during the Level 2 Clinic, depending on space allowed for the clinic.

 How to Schedule